 Vancouver School of Economics – University of British Columbia

-Position Type: Tier 1 Canada Research Chair in Behavioural Economics
+Position Type: Tier 1 Canada Research Chair in the Economics of Culture

-The Vancouver School of Economics in the Faculty of Arts at the UBC – Vancouver campus invites applications for a SSHRC Tier 1 Canada Research Chair (CRC) in Behavioural Economics and appointment to a tenured professorial position at a senior rank (Professor or Associate Professor).
-This position is expected to begin July 1, 2021, or possibly as early as January 1, 2021.
+The Vancouver School of Economics in the Faculty of Arts at the UBC – Vancouver campus invites applications for a SSHRC Tier 1 Canada Research Chair (CRC) in the Economics of Culture (as they relate to institutions and economic outcomes), and appointment to a tenured professorial position at a senior rank (Professor or Associate Professor).
+This position is expected to begin July 1, 2022, or possibly as early as April 1, 2022.
 Candidates will have a PhD degree and a compelling research record that demonstrates outstanding scholarly leadership in this area of economics.
-This is likely to involve proficiency in laboratory, and lab in the field experiments, testing behavioural economics insights.
 Tier 1 Chairs, tenable for seven years and renewable once, are for outstanding researchers acknowledged by their peers as world leaders in their fields.

 The Faculty of Arts is a Faculty of distinction and excellence in both teaching and research and home to over twenty Canada Research Chairs across a wide range of humanities and social science units.
-The CRC chair will be housed in the Vancouver School of Economics https://economics.ubc.ca and the chair holder will add to the School’s diversity in research by furthering their behavioural research agenda on issues related to women and/or other economically marginalized groups.
+The CRC chair will be housed in the Vancouver School of Economics https://economics.ubc.ca and the chair holder will add to the School’s diversity in research by furthering their research agenda on issues related to contemporary differences in moral beliefs and cultural values.

 The successful candidate will be an international leader in their field of research whose scholarly profile and research proposal meet the criteria of the CRC program and demonstrate an excellent fit with institutional strategic goals and the aims of the position.
 The Chair will be expected to maintain an outstanding program of research, to teach at the undergraduate and graduate levels, to supervise undergraduates, graduate students, and postdoctoral fellows, to contribute to service at all levels within the University and to the profession.
-The Chair will be expected to attract undergraduate and graduate students with interests in behavioural economics.
+The Chair will be expected to attract undergraduate and graduate students with interests in the economics of culture.

 Applicants must meet the eligibility requirements for a Tier 1 CRC position.
 Tier 1 CRC nominees must be Professors or Associate Professors who are expected to be promoted to the Professor rank within one or two years of the nomination.
 The Canada Research Chairs Program supports outstanding researchers in areas that will further UBC’s strategic research plan.
 All Chair nominations are subject to review and final approval by the CRC Secretariat.
 Please consult the Canada Research Chairs website https://www.chairs-chaires.gc.ca for full program information and further details on eligibility criteria.

 Applications must be submitted electronically at: https://econjobmarket.org.
-This posting can be found at https://econjobmarket.org/positions/6628.
-Please be prepared to provide the following items: curriculum vitae; research program proposal for a Tier 1 CRC in Behavioural Economics (max.
-4 pages); statements (no longer than 1 page each) summarizing your (a) most significant research accomplishments; (b) research methodology, dissemination of results, and engagement with research end users; (c) teaching philosophy/teaching practice, (d) evidence of teaching effectiveness and successful graduate supervision, and (e) experience working with a diverse student body and your contributions or potential contributions to creating/advancing a culture of equity and inclusion; a sample of published research; and evidence of teaching effectiveness.
+This posting can be found https://econjobmarket.org/positions/7465.
+Instructions for completing the application can be found on our website at https://economics.ubc.ca/people/job-postings/.
+Please be prepared to provide the following items: curriculum vitae; research program proposal for a Tier 1 CRC in the Economics of Culture* (max.
+4 pages); statements (no longer than 1 page each) summarizing your (a) most significant research accomplishments; (b) research methodology, dissemination of results, and engagement with research end users; (c) teaching philosophy/teaching practice; (d) a sample of published research; (e) evidence of teaching effectiveness and successful graduate supervision, and (f) a summary of experience working with a diverse student body and your contributions or potential contributions to creating/advancing a culture of equity and inclusion.
+You will be required to complete the CRC survey (see below) at the link below and submit a UBC Faculty of Arts equity survey before submitting your application.
 Applicants should also be prepared to provide contact information for at least four potential referees, from whom confidential letters of assessment can be obtained.
-The closing date for applications is October 23**, 2020**.
+The closing date for applications is August 17, 2021.
 Only complete applications will be considered by the committee.

 In assessing applications, UBC recognizes the legitimate impact that leaves (e.g., maternity leave, leave due to illness) can have on a candidate’s record of research achievement.
 These leaves will be taken into careful consideration during the assessment process.